verbal-noun/terrain-generation-unity/README.md

 Project 1's task is to create a realistic-looking terrain.
 The features implmented were Terrain generation (Diamond Square), Terrain Shader, Wave Shader, Sun & Light Movement, and Camera Motion & Collision.
 These features were developed in their respective branches and merged together to create the final product.
 ## Branch Syntax

-Individual features: feature/{branch-name}
+- Main branch: master
-Test Development: develop
+- Individual features: feature/{branch-name}
-Main branch: master
+- Test Development: develop

 ## Technologies